Doritos: Flavors

 In the spring of 2015, Doritos Roulette was released to US markets for a limited time.
+It later returned to store shelves on April 12, 2021.
 While all chips appeared to look the same on the outside, one out of every six chips would be extra spicy.
-Owing to the spicy nature of one variety contained in the pack, in July 2015 George Pindar School reported an incident where an asthmatic student "suffered some difficulty breathing after eating one".
-Doritos Roulette returned to store shelves on April 12, 2021.
-On 6 October, 2022, Doritos launched two new flavours in the UK inspired by the nations favourite pizzas, Triple Cheese Pizza and Loaded Pepperoni Pizza flavours were launched and added to the range.
+Owing to the spicy nature of one variety contained in the pack, in July 2015, George Pindar School reported an incident where an asthmatic student "suffered some difficulty breathing after eating one".

+On October 6, 2022, Doritos launched two new flavors in the UK inspired by the nation's favorite pizzas, Triple Cheese Pizza and Loaded Pepperoni Pizza flavors were launched and added to the range.

 Marketing

 The brand's marketing campaigns have included many television commercials featuring Avery Schreiber, Jay Leno, and Ali Landry, as well as product placement in movies, such as Wayne's World.

 Super Bowl

 For many years, Doritos advertised heavily during the Super Bowl.
 According to Thomas L. Harris's Value-Added Public Relations, "the most-used single video news release of 1995" was a Doritos Super Bowl Commercial featuring recently defeated US state governors Mario Cuomo and Ann Richards.
 The pair were discussing change and the ad ended with viewers aware that the change they referred to was not political, but rather a new packaging for Doritos.
 The ad generated a great deal of publicity before it ever ran and much discussion afterward.
 The governors later parodied their ad; when they were interviewed on the CBS news program 60 Minutes, the two were often seen eating Doritos.

 In 1998, Doritos cast former Miss USA Ali Landry in a new Super Bowl Commercial.
 In the ad, filmed in a Laundromat, she plays a sexy customer who catches Doritos chips in her mouth as they come flying helter-skelter.
 The ad was such a success that Frito-Lay signed Landry, who became known as "The Doritos Girl," to a three-year contract.

 For Super Bowl XLI, Doritos launched a contest, Crash the Super Bowl, to allow consumers to create their own Doritos commercial.
 The general public was allowed to vote for their favorite of five finalists.
 According to Doritos, the vote was so close that just before the game the company decided to run two of the ads rather than just one.
 Both commercials finished highly in ratings of commercials during this Super Bowl.
 The following year, Doritos sponsored a contest to find a musician to feature in a Super Bowl ad.
 Although the ad, featuring winner Kina Grannis, generated a lot of publicity, it ranked last in popularity among the program's ads.